 - Changing the access password immediately

 A G Suite admin should also make sure that employees follow the company’s Bring Your Own Device (BYOD) policy put in place.
-Many security attacks arise from breaches which take place on employees’ external devices such as USBs, hard drives or even smartphones and laptops.
-If suspicious employees do leave the company, they should be denied further permission to access the company’s data and information, and admin should provide an employee’s secure exit with G Suite.
+Many security attacks arise from breaches, which take place on employees’ external devices such as USBs, hard drives, or even smartphones and laptops.
+In fact, fresh employees are often unaware that a USB flash drive they bring in may be infected with malware.

-Mastering the above practices will ensure the success of an organization and its data.
-Plus, it doesn’t hurt to know you have the power to help save the company from an expensive data breach.
+Mastering the above G Suite data protection practices will ensure the success of your organization and its data.
+Plus, you will have the power to prevent data breaches.